metadatacenter/cedar-manual/docs/_sections/a5/4_special_case_submitting_your_metadata.md

 you could receive special instructions regarding which template to use and how to indicate when your metadata is ready for ingest by the remote repository.

+Further information about these and other CEDAR submission pipelines can be found on the [CEDAR GitHub pipelines wiki](https://github.com/metadatacenter/pipelines/wiki).